zenginhasanberk/collision-simulation/README.md

-# Physics simulation in C++
+# Collision simulation in C++

-This is a personal project that I am working on.
-I am exploring different physics simulations using C++.
+This is a personal project where I am exploring 2D collision simulations and relevant algorithms for optimization.